jeffgillan/pdal_filters.csf/README.md

 `docker build -t jeffgillan/pdal_copc:1.0 .`

 ### 5. Run the container
 You are mounting a local volume (-v) directory to the container (`/data`).
 This local directory should have all of the point clouds files you want to convert. `$(pwd)` is telling it that the point clouds are in the current working directory.
-Alternatively, you could specify the point clouds are locating in any local directory. e.g., `/home/jgillan/Documents/laz_to_copc`.
+Alternatively, you could specify the point clouds are locating in any local directory.

 `docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`